 Dr Edward Coats, one of St George’s medical class of 2005, accompanied TV presenter Ben Fogle and double Olympic gold medal rower James Cracknell to the South Pole as part of a BBC documentary in 2009.
 He has since undertaken a series of extreme classroom projects in the High Arctic and Africa, which aim to show how children with behavioural difficulties can be taught with the correct approach despite previously being labelled 'unteachable'.

 To study at St George's is to walk in the footsteps of these and many more pioneering alumni.
-You can still see the hide of Blossom the Cow, Edward Jenner's test subject for his smallpox vaccine, on displace in our Library.
+You can still see the hide of Blossom the Cow, Edward Jenner's test subject for his smallpox vaccine, on display in our Library.